Creos Luxembourg: Natural gas network

-Operation centres

-Creos has four regional centres, which are dedicated to building, operating, maintaining and repairing the electricity and natural gas networks.
+Sites

 The Roost Centre manages the central and northern regions.
 It covers the high, medium and low-voltage electricity services and the medium and low-pressure natural gas services, the central store and both the mechanical and electrical workshops,.

 The Schifflange Centre covers the southern part of the country.

-The Luxembourg City Centre, which covers the capital and the adjoining communes of Strassen and Hesperange, moved together with the Strassen headquarters to a new site in Merl at the end of 2021.
+The Luxembourg City Centre, together with the company’s headquarters, is located in Merl.

 The Contern Centre manages and adjusts the meters, in particular smart meters.

-Dispatching for electricity and natural gas together with the monitoring rooms for remote network control and management are installed at the Creos facility in Bettembourg since 2020.
+Dispatching for electricity and natural gas together with the monitoring rooms for remote network control and management are installed at the Creos site in Bettembourg.

-Smart grids, electric mobility and energy management
+Smart grids and energy management

-Creos is involved in three nationwide projects; smart grid, electro-mobility and energy management.